Smakula

 Shipping

 We ship most of our instruments via UPS.
-Cost to ship a mandolin is $15 to $25.
-Cost to ship a guitar is $20 to $50.
+Cost to ship a mandolin is $30 to $50.
+Cost to ship a guitar or banjo is $30 to $70.
 The cost of insurance is extra.
 We will be happy to quote before shipping.

-Small goods like banjo heads and other parts cost $5 per order for Priority Mail shipping in the US no matter what the order size.
-Out of the USA shipments will be quoted before they are shipped.
+Small goods like banjo heads and other parts cost $9 per order for Priority Mail shipping in the continental US no matter what the order size.
+Micro orders weighing less than 12 ounces and valued less than $50 are usually shipped via first class mail for $6.
+The cost of orders headed out of the continental US will be quoted before they are shipped.

 Sales Tax

-We are legally obligated to charge 6% West Virginia sales tax on anything purchased here at the shop, or shipped within the state of West Virginia.
-We do not charge sales tax on anything sent out of state.
+We are legally obligated to charge 6% West Virginia sales tax on anything purchased here at the shop or shipped within the state of West Virginia.
+We do not charge sales tax on orders sent out of state.

 To Order